Fascia & Soffit Repair in Onslow County, NC

 Damaged soffit panels create two immediate problems for your home: they eliminate the primary intake airflow path for your attic ventilation system, and they provide an open entry point for pests, wind-driven rain, and unconditioned air.
 Both consequences accelerate damage to other building components.

 The soffit is where your attic breathes in.
 In a properly designed roof ventilation system, continuous soffit vents provide 60% of the total Net Free Area required for balanced airflow.
-Cool exterior air enters through the soffit perforations, flows upward along the underside of the roof deck through rafter vent baffles, and exits through the ridge vent — a continuous cycle that removes heat and moisture from the attic.
+Cool exterior air enters through the soffit perforations, flows upward along the underside of the roof deck through rafter vent baffles, and exits through the ridge vent, a continuous cycle that pulls heat and moisture out of the attic.
 When soffit panels are broken, warped, or missing, or when solid replacement panels were installed without ventilation perforations, this intake path is severed.
 The result is a stagnant attic environment where humidity accumulates, condensation forms on the underside of the roof sheathing, and mold colonizes the wood surface within weeks during Onslow County's humid summer months.

 Pest entry through damaged soffit is equally destructive.
 Squirrels, raccoons, and birds exploit gaps as small as 1.5 inches to access the attic space, where they damage insulation, chew wiring, and introduce moisture through nesting material.
 Carpenter ants and wood-boring beetles enter through softened wood and further accelerate structural decay.
 Signs of soffit failure include visible sagging or separation from the fascia, daylight visible through the soffit from inside the attic, musty odors near the eave line, and pest activity along the roofline at dawn or dusk.